triton-inference-server/pytriton/README.md

     return [output1_batch]
 ```

-In the next step, create the connection between the model and Triton Inference Server using the bind method:
+In the next step, you can create the binding between the inference callable and Triton Inference Server using the `bind` method from pyTriton.
+This method takes the model name, the inference callable, the inputs and outputs tensors, and an optional model configuration object.

 <!--pytest-codeblocks:cont-->